Uniform Distribution of Sequences and its interplay with Functional Analysis: Uniformly Distributed sequences with respect to signed measures

-\begin{rem} Later in this section, we shall present a class of measures $\mu \in P(K)$, where $K=[a,b]$ is a compact interval of the real line, so that the function $h= \frac{d \mu}{d|\mu|}$ is $|\mu|$-Riemann integrable. \end{rem}
+\begin{rem} Later in this section, we shall present a class of measures $\mu \in P(K)$, where $K=[a,b]$ is a compact interval of the real line, such that the function $h= \frac{d \mu}{d|\mu|}$ is $|\mu|$-Riemann integrable. \end{rem}

-It follows in particular from Prop.6 and standard results (cf. Th.2.2 of \cite{KN}) that, whenever $K$ is compact metric, $\mu \in M(K)$ with $\|\mu\|=1$ so that the function $h= \frac{d \mu}{d|\mu|}$ is $|\mu|$-Riemann integrable, then $\mu$ admits a u.d. sequence in the sense of Def.1.
-In the sequel we are going to show, essentially by the method of proof of Th.2.2 of \cite{KN}, that every measure $\mu \in M(K)$ with $\|\mu\|=1$ admits a u.d. sequence.
+In the sequel we are going to show, essentially by the method of proof of Theorem 2.2, p.183 of \cite{KN}, that every measure $\mu \in M(K)$ with $\|\mu\|=1$ admits a u.d. sequence.
 We first cite some preliminaries.
 Let $K$ be a compact Hausdorff space; we denote by $K^\infty$ the cartesian product of countably many copies of $K$.
 Then $K^\infty$ is a compact Hausdorff space endowed with the product topology.
 If $\mu \in P(K)$, then $\mu$ induces the product measure $\mu^\infty$ in $K^\infty$, which we may assume to be complete.
 We also denote by $\mathcal{B}(K)$ the Banach space of bounded Borel functions on $K$ endowed with supremum norm.

 \begin{theo} Let $K$ be a compact metric space and $\mu \in M(K)$ with $\|\mu\|=1$; also let $S$ be the set of all sequences in $K$, which are $\mu$-u.d. considered as a subset of $K^\infty$.
-Then $\mu^\infty(S)=1$. \end{theo}
+Then $|\mu|^\infty(S)=1$. \end{theo}